 The best VPNs can help you access region-blocked content like Netflix.

 Once the VPN changes your IP address to make others think you’re in another region, the websites won’t detect that you’re in Costa Rica.

 Some VPNs bypass geographical restrictions that may be in place.

-Costa Rica currently has no restrictions on internet activity, but a VPN would allow you to avoid any if there ever were.
+Costa Rica currently has no restrictions on internet activity, but a VPN would allow you to avoid any if this changes.

 Keep in mind that it is your responsibility to know whether using a VPN is legal in your region.

 Watch Regional Sports Unavailable in Costa Rica

 Finally, some VPNs let you watch sports coverage that is otherwise geographically locked.